Legacy preferences: Criticism

 Because private universities in the U.S. rely heavily on donations from alumni, critics argue that legacy preferences are a way to indirectly sell university placement.
 Opponents accuse these programs of perpetuating an oligarchy and plutocracy as they lower the weight of academic merit in the admissions process in exchange for a financial one.
 Legacy students tend to be the white and wealthy, contributing to socioeconomic inequality.

-In 2008, alumni donations accounted for 27.5% of all donations to higher education in the U.S. In effect, in an era of steeply declining governmental funding to post-secondary education, universities and colleges feel forced to rely heavily on private donations from alumni for donations to fund university operations budgets and infrastructure.

 Supporters of the elimination of all non-academic preferences point out that many European universities, including highly selective institutions such as Oxford, Cambridge, UCL and London School of Economics do not use legacy, racial, or athletic preferences in admissions decisions.

 There are also legal arguments against legacy preferences.
 In public schools, legacy preferences may violate the Nobility Clause and the Equal Protection Clause of the U.S. Constitution by creating a hereditary privilege and discriminating on the basis of ancestry.
 Legacy preferences in both public and private universities may be illegal under the Civil Rights Act of 1866 (now codified in Section 1981 of the U.S. Code).

-At Harvard, legacies have higher median test scores and grades than the rest of admitted students.
+At Harvard, legacies have higher median SAT test scores and grades than the rest of admitted students.
 According to The Atlantic, "While some research indicates that legacy admits go on to earn lower average grades than their peers, plenty are strong applicants."

 In a paper published in Economics Letters, economist James Monks compared the academic performance of legacy students to that of non-legacy students from 27 private and selective colleges.
 Monks finds that legacies perform at least as well as their nonlegacy counterparts.

+In admission data reviewed by The Daily Princetonian in 2023, the student newspaper found that legacy students had a higher GPA than non-legacy students except at the highest income levels, and were more likely to go into non-profit work after admission, and less likely to go on to graduate school.